ComputerMentorsGroup/MTA-Java/Week 2.md

 }
 ```
 ## Details
 This is what’s known as a Console Application.
 Let’s break this program down a lot.
 It looks like a lot of code, but all this program does is display the words "Hello World" in the console that shows up when you run this program.
 Any Java program will need to have a main method in order for the program to work.
 The main function will let the compiler know where the program is going to start.
+Also pay attention to semicolons ```;```.
+They must be in place to end a line of code.

 Print is a function that displays text on the consloe for the user to see.
 ```Java